akabekobeko/npm-xlsx-extractor/README.md

-# npm-xlsx-extractor
+# xlsx-extractor

-Extracte a columns/rows from XLSX file.
+Extract the colums/rows from XLSX file.